openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 You can deselect any that you do not want to include, but you normally wouldn't want to.

-For safety reasons the **TT box must be ticked manually** if you want the bolus wizard to calculate based on an existing temporary target.
+For safety reasons the **TT box must be ticked manually**, if you want the bolus wizard to calculate based on an existing temporary target.

 #### Combinations of COB and IOB and what they mean
 * For safety reasons, the IOB box cannot be unticked when COB box is ticked as you might run the risk of too much insulin as **AAPS** is not accounting for what’s already given.